Babe Ruth once got drunk while in Sudbury, Mass., and threw a piano into Willis Pond to show off his strength.

 A teenaged boy who lived on the site of the former Home Plate was struck by a batted ball in August 2004 during a game between the Red Sox and the Los Angeles Angels.
 Some thought the incident presaged the end of the Curse of the Bambino.
 The Red Sox won that game and the Yankees lost 22-0 to the Cleveland Indians.
 The Red Sox then went on to win the World Series.

 In 2010, a local Red Sox fan named Kevin Kennedy and friends found three four-foot pieces of wood that they believe belonged to the Bambino’s piano.
 The divers also believed they’d spotted the harp.
-The wood was placed in the custody of the Sudbury Historical Society.
+They placed the wood into the custody of the Sudbury Historical Society.